realnedsanders/Coordination-Trilemma/appendix-d.md

 - **Appendix C:** Analyzes practical implementation challenges for voluntary coordination
 - **Appendix D (this document):** Proves the window for verification-based coordination is closing

-**Prerequisites:** None—this is independent technical analysis of synthetic media trajectory
+**Prerequisites:** None.
+This is independent technical analysis of synthetic media trajectory.

 **What this provides:** Evidence that within years, routine verification of content authenticity will become exponentially harder, closing the window for coordination based on verifiable truth.